kserderc/d2kg/README.md

 • hasAwardDecisionDate: The official date of the award decision (xsd:date);

 • hasBirthFamilyName: the birth family name of a person (rdfs:Literal);

- hasCityName: the name of a city, town or village (rdfs:Literal);

 • hasEndDate: The date on which this period ends(xsd:date);

-• hasEntryintoForceDate: The date on which the contract enters into force. is is gener-ally the date on which the fulfillment of the contract begins (xsd:date);
+• hasEntryintoForceDate: The date on which the contract enters into force; it is is generally the date on which the fulfillment of the contract begins (xsd:date);

 • hasFullName: the full name of a person (rdfs:Literal);